yuval-herman/braude-top/plan.md

-# Today
+# WIP

-- ability to select courses to a list and show it separately to plan instances
 - show when course registration in incomplete (need to scrape)
+- better styling all around (need to think of better ux/ui)

 # Planned